 - Financial aid may be used towards program fee and travel costs

-- Scholarship opportunity available for MSSA and MNO students.
+- Scholarship opportunity is available for MSW and MNO students